ekg/mmcur/intro.md

 Double your context length, quadruple the cost.
 Want to "think" four times longer?
 That's sixteen times more overhead.
-And because memory is the key to intelligence, model context length must be increased, leading to quadratic increases in costs which I saw made visible in Memphis last month.
+And because memory is the key to intelligence, model context length must be increased, leading to quadratic increases in costs.
 Attention demonstrates [the bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html): end-to-end learning beats architecture, but it also forces us to eat a bitter pill: a quadratic cost that we can't scale forever.
 A transformer's quadratic scaling hits a wall from 100k to 1M tokens.
 It's no coincidence that this is precisely the range of maximum context lengths seen in current frontier models.